AI Responsible Use

 - Human-in-the-loop checkpoints on any decision with material consequences for a person — hiring, credit, healthcare, legal, safety.

 These are not optional in our engagements.
-If a client wants to ship without them, we don't take the work.
+If a customer wants to ship without them, we do not take the work.

 5. Compliance posture

-We design for the regulatory frameworks our enterprise clients operate under, including the EU AI Act, NIST AI Risk Management Framework, and sector-specific rules (HIPAA, GLBA, FCRA, GDPR, CCPA).
-We are not currently SOC 2 certified or ISO 27001 certified; if an engagement requires a specific certification, we discuss it at scoping.
+We design for the regulatory frameworks our enterprise customers operate under, including the EU AI Act, NIST AI Risk Management Framework, and sector-specific rules (HIPAA, GLBA, FCRA, GDPR, CCPA).

 6. Raising a concern